treangenlab/radmicrobes/session1/README.md

  	* Accessing the workshop computational environment
  	* Enough commands to make you dangerous
  	* Zsh as compared to bash
- 	* Cheat sheets are your friend
+ 	* Cheat sheets are your friends

  * Sampling and study design
  	* Determine your goals